unplugin/unplugin-vue2-script-setup/README.md

 ###### ESLint

 If you are using ESLint, you might get `@typescript-eslint/no-unused-vars` warning with `<script setup>`.
-You can disable it and add `noUnusedLocals: true` in your `tsconfig.json`, Volar will infer the real missing locals correctly for you.
+You can disable it and add `noUnusedLocals: false` in your `tsconfig.json`, Volar will infer the real missing locals correctly for you.

 ## Progress